Word of Honor (2003 film)

 Word of Honor is a 2003 American drama television film directed by Robert Markowitz, based on the 1985 novel of the same name by Nelson DeMille.
-It stars Don Johnson, Jeanne Tripplehorn, Sharon Lawrence, John Heard and Arliss Howard.
+The film stars Don Johnson, Jeanne Tripplehorn, Sharon Lawrence, John Heard and Arliss Howard.
 It aired on TNT on December 6, 2003.

 Premise

-30 years after serving in Vietnam, an ex-Army Lieutenant is brought forward for war crimes.
+30 years after serving in Vietnam, ex-Army First Lieutenant Ben Tyson is brought forward for war crimes.
+Now a business executive, Tyson witnessed a massacre during the war.
+While he kept silent about it for decades, another veteran speaks out in a magazine article that mentions Tyson's involvement.
+A military attorney gets involved in the case, and a media frenzy ensues, as Tyson's family and military bonds begin to fray.